IvLabs/person_following_bot/README.md

 # Person Following Robot
 This project has been presented in the 'International Conference on Advances in Mechanical Engineering, 2020.
-If you are using this repository please this paper: [paper](https://www.springer.com/in/book/9789811536380)
+<br>If you are using this repository please cite this paper: [paper](https://www.springer.com/in/book/9789811536380)

 ## Results:
 ![](https://github.com/khush3/person_following_bot/blob/master/result.gif)